 Today’s distributed workforce and mobile-first work environments mean all applications should be cloud-native or cloud-supported.
 That means the platform and any data you input are available and secured in the cloud for use anywhere.

-A key consideration when you choose a platform is data management and discoverability.
+Data management and discoverability are key considerations when choosing a low-code platform.
 Will you be able to see the data you need?
 Perhaps you need to monitor several metrics in one dashboard, or share it with executives or your team.

 Airtable is a low-code platform for application development.
 It lets teams build workflows that modernize their business processes and can be tailored to the technical ability of any end user.
 Its no-code features let nontechnical professionals harness the capabilities of relational databases to optimize workflows.
 Airtable also grants more technically savvy users to build their own complex formulas and automations.

-Whether you’re looking for low-code, no-code, or simply a project management platform to keep you organized and on track, Airtable has the flexibility and robust security to get you started.
+Whether you’re looking for low-code, no-code, or simply a platform to keep you organized and on track, Airtable has the flexibility and robust security to get your organization started.

 Learn more about what’s included in our Enterprise plan for larger departments and organizations.